-Dr Onno Helder, The Netherlands
+Dr Marije Hogeveen, The Netherlands

+Incident reporting systems must be mandatory for all neonatal wards and have to be embedded in comprehensive safety programmes to effectively improve healthcare safety.
 Hand hygiene is practiced consistently according to the guidelines in order to reduce the spread of hand carried pathogens.